 Canadian Robo Advisor Investment Returns

-Now, according to The Millionaire Teacher author Andrew Hallam in his article for the Globe and Mail, history and studies show that humans are pretty good at sabotaging their investments, even those who think they are going to rely on a passive strategy.
-For this reason, robo advisors are considered incredibly valuable – they take that temptation out of our hands meaning a better chance at higher returns.
+According to The Millionaire Teacher author Andrew Hallam in his article for the Globe and Mail, history and studies both show that humans are pretty good at sabotaging their investments, even those who think they are going to rely on a passive strategy.
+We feel compelled to tinker, even if we really should know better.

-In my experience, the folks behind the screen at robo advisor offices can help answer all but the most niche/advanced questions that Canadians have.
-For example, they can answer any TFSA vs RRSP questions, but perhaps aren’t yet ready for your income trust “tax management” follow ups.
+In our experience, the folks behind the screen at robo advisor offices can help answer all but the most niche/advanced questions that Canadians have.
+For example, they can answer any TFSA vs RRSP questions, but perhaps aren’t yet ready for your income trust “tax management” follow-ups.